obsidianmd/obsidian-help/en/Plugins/Canvas.md

 ### Add cards from web pages

-Select a URL and drag it into the canvas to embed it in a card.
+To embed a web page in your canvas:

 1. Right-click the canvas and then select **Add web page**.
 1. Enter the URL to the web page and then select **Save**.

+You can also select a URL in your browser and then drag it into the canvas to embed it in a card.

 To open the web page in your browser, press `Ctrl` (or `Cmd` on macOS) and select the card label.
 Or, right-click the card and select **Open in browser**.